smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 # Encryption/Decryption JS/C# - Encrypt, decrypt and securely hash with Scrypt between .NET Core and JavaScript

 ## Edward Snowden writes...
 *"Encryption is the single best hope for fighting surveillance of any kind.
-If all our data, including our communications, were enciphered in this fashion, from end to end…then no government - no entity conceivable under our current knowledge of physics, for that matter - would be able to understand them."*
+If all our data, including our communications, were enciphered in this fashion, from end to endâ€¦then no government - no entity conceivable under our current knowledge of physics, for that matter - would be able to understand them."*

 ## About us
 We are a company (Smart In Media GmbH & Co.
 KG, https://www.smartinmedia.com) and believe in the importance of open source, thus we donate this piece to the community!